Specific Procurement Notice

 Section I Instructions to Consultants (“ITC”)

-This section provides information to help prospective Consultants prepare their Proposals and describes the procedures for the submission, opening, and evaluation of Proposals and on the award of Contracts.
+This section provides information to help Consultants prepare their Proposals; it also provides information on the submission, opening, and evaluation of Proposals and on the award of the proposed contract.

 Section II Proposal Data Sheet (“PDS”)

-This section sets out the particular requirements for the specific procurement and supplements the information included in Section I, Instructions to Consultants.
+This section includes provisions that are specific to this procurement and that supplement Section I, Instructions to Consultants.

 Section III Qualification and Evaluation Criteria

 This section specifies the qualifications required of the Consultant and the criteria to be used to evaluate their Proposal.

 Section IV A Technical Proposal Forms

 This section provides the Technical Proposal Forms that Consultants are to complete and submit in a separate envelope as part of their total Proposals.